thanyow/CineMatch/README.md

 ### 🔥 **Live Trending Dashboard**
 - Instantly fetches the **Top 10 Trending Movies** of the week from TMDB.
-- Displays results in a responsive, **clickable image grid** (Netflix-style) rather than a boring list.
+- Displays results in a responsive, **clickable image grid** rather than a boring list.

 ### 🔍 **Smart Search Engine**
 - Implements **Debounced Search** to prevent API rate limiting.